Jerningham Wakefield: Later life

-In 1839 he accompanied his uncle, Colonel William Wakefield to New Zealand on the New Zealand Company ship Tory.
+In 1839 he accompanied Colonel William Wakefield, his uncle, to New Zealand on the New Zealand Company ship Tory.
 This expedition was an advance party seeking a suitable site to found a colony in the Cook Strait area.
-In 1840 he explored the coast from Wellington to Whanganui River guided by a group of Maori he referred to as his "slaves".
+In 1840 he explored the coast from Wellington to Whanganui River, guided by a group of Maori he referred to as his "slaves".

-Jerningham Wakefield had intended to stay in New Zealand for only a few months but he found the growth of the new colony so fascinating that it was four years before he returned to England in 1844.
-He quickly assembled his journals and they were published as Adventures in New Zealand in April 1845.
+Jerningham Wakefield had intended to stay in New Zealand for only a few months, but he found the growth of the new colony so fascinating that it was four years before he returned to England in 1844.
+He quickly assembled his journals and they were published as Adventure in New Zealand in April 1845.
 The favourable picture he presented of the colony founded by the New Zealand Company helped the company to avoid censure in the House of Commons.

-For the next five years Jerningham Wakefield lived a dissipated life in London.
-In September 1845 he attended a lecture at the Royal Adelaide Gallery in London by the tattooed Pākehā Māori, Barnet Burns, who had previously applied without success to join the New Zealand Company on the Tory.
-He joined the Canterbury Association on 6 May 1848, but resigned again on 8 November 1849.
+For the next five years he lived a dissipated life in London.
+In September 1845 he attended a lecture there at the Royal Adelaide Gallery by Barnet Burns, a tattooed Pākehā Māori who had previously applied unsuccessfully to join the New Zealand Company on the Tory.
+He joined the Canterbury Association on 6 May 1848, but resigned on 8 November 1849.
 Then, in 1850, faced with bankruptcy, Wakefield sailed for New Zealand, this time with the advance party for the Canterbury settlement.